Wifi Roaming

 Clients without 802.11r support should connect to networks with 802.11r enabled, however some buggy clients are known to refuse to associate with networks which have 802.11r enabled, or have other problematic behaviour.
 A workaround for this is to create a separate “legacy” SSID which has 802.11r disabled, for those devices alone to connect to.
 In some cases upgrading the client firmware, drivers, or OS may fix issues.

 - MacOS on Intel CPUs do not support 802.11r.
-Some older Intel Macs will refuse to connect to networks with 802.11r enabled.
-For minimum versions for iOS devices Apple includes a table on this page
+Whilst most Intel Macs will join networks which have 802.11r enabled, some older Intel Macs will fail to associate with (join) SSIDs which have enabled 802.11r.
+For minimum versions for iOS devices Apple includes a table on this page.

-- Windows 10 and Windows 11 (up to and including version 2024H2) only supports 802.11r on networks which use 802.1X authentication (i.e. 801.11r with PSK is not supported - i.e. on networks with single a single passphrase as set by `option key` in OpenWrt Windows does not are not supported).
+- Windows 10 and Windows 11 (up to and including version 2024H2) only supports 802.11r on networks which use 802.1X authentication, so that fast transitions are not used on networks with PSK passphrases i.e. on the vast majority of OpenWrt setups, Windows will not use 801.11r).

 - Some Intel Windows wifi6 client cards with driver versions 23.60.* would fail to re-associate to OpenWrt 23.x access points when 802.11r with PSK was enabled.
 Upgrading to Intel driver version 23.90.* fixed the problem.